 3.19 Level 1 Panels will comprise two eligible members of staff, one of whom will chair the Panel.
 For Level 2 Panels the chair of the panel shall normally be an academic Head of Department, or the Director or Head of an administrative or professional services area.
-One member of the panel shall be a senior member of staff of the University and the other member of the panel shall be a member of the Students' Union or other student representative of the Students' Union.
+One member of the panel shall be a senior member of the panel shall be a senior member of the panel shall be a member of the Students' Union or other student representative of the Students' Union.